 Video: 2018 Southport Levee

 Village Parkway South Officially Open

-A ribbon cutting ceremony was held to open Village Parkway South for the public’s use on Friday, June 17.
+A ribbon cutting ceremony was held to open Village Parkway South for the public’s use on June 17, 2016.
 The new roadway is Phase I of the Southport Levee Improvement Project.
-Levee construction is scheduled to start later this year.
+Levee construction is scheduled to start.

 What's Happening in Southport?

 The Southport Levee Improvement Project improves nearly six miles of vulnerable levee along the Sacramento River west levee in Southport.

 Phase I construction of Village Parkway South is complete!
 For more information about this project take a look at our project newsletter.

 Phase II construction of the Southport Levee project started in March 2017 and is currently underway!
 For project updates and more information, check out the construction website.
 The project is scheduled for completion in 2018, but will depend on weather, ground conditions, and river levels.
 You can see bid results here.

 The Sacramento Bank Project was led by the U.S. Army Corps of Engineers.
 The project, was completed in March 2015, improved a segment of the Sacramento River west levee just south of the Stone Lock.
 Improvements included construction of a new setback levee, installation of a seepage cutoff wall and relocation of South River Road to the new levee alignment.
 The new levee measured 2,200 feet in length and cost approximately $8,000,000.